vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Wednesday 2025-04-23, due to delays and some stuff at work that I wanted to wrap up, I deferred strength exercises again.

+## 2025-04-24: at-home jogging due to time considerations for sleep cycle adjustment

+On Thursday 2025-04-24, I did at-home jogging as I wanted to adjust my sleep cycle toward sleeping earlier and also wanted to cook food in the morning, so I wanted to jog earlier, but it was too cold to go out that early.